 Given how many people are affected by this problem, there needs to be more public awareness around this situation.
 Something as simple as a clear message next to the “submit” button on a website letting people know that a credit enquiry will be made, along with a warning that a high level of recent credit enquiries could result in credit issues, would be a great place to start.
 Armed with this knowledge I feel most people would apply for credit in a more informed and responsible manner.

 If you are having credit issues, then call Clean Credit today for a free consultation.
-Through this quick conversation we can answer your questions and explain how credit repair could help you.
+Through this quick conversation we can answer your questions and explain What Credit Repair is and how it can help you.